NCSGgroup/SaGEA/README.md

 As for the bias, it is usually to gain a scale factor k to calibrate the filtered or smoothed signal.
 Researchers have raised numbers of method to estimate k, and other methods to restore correct the bias.

-This toolbox contains the following commonly used methods to correct the leakage and bias:
+SaGEA toolbox contains the following commonly used methods to correct the leakage and bias:

 - Iterative (Wahr et al., 1998)
 - Multiplicative (Longuevergne et al., 2007).